Ray P. Authement College of Sciences

-The chart in Figure 4 shows the total number of students taught in lecture, laboratory, and field classes in the Ray P. Authement College of Sciences for the Academic Years 2012-2013 through 2016-2017.
-Currently, our faculty are teaching classrooms and laboratories, and field courses containing more than 40,000 students each year, approximately one-fourth of the total number of students taught across the University.
+The chart in Figure 4 shows the total number of students taught in lecture, laboratory, and field classes in the Ray P. Authement College of Sciences for the Academic Years 2013-2014 through 2017-2018.
+Currently, our faculty are teaching classrooms and laboratories, and field courses containing more than 39,000 students each year, approximately one-fourth of the total number of students taught across the University.
 The observed trend of decreasing student enrollment in classes since the 2015-2016 academic year taught by the College of Sciences is parallel to the overall trend of decreasing student numbers at the entire University.

 The two charts in Figure 5 illustrate enrollment of undergraduate majors and total enrollments (i.e., of undergraduate majors and graduate students), respectively, for fall semesters during the period January 1, 2013 through December 31, 2018.
 Current trends suggest a continued increase in undergraduate students majoring in science.
 The data suggest, that a faster growth rate occurred since 2014.
 Over this period, 1907 undergraduate and 309 graduate students, on average, were enrolled in the programs within the College of Sciences.
 Because we have and will be launching new graduate programs, we anticipate considerable growth in graduate enrollment once all of the new degree programs are implemented.

 The line chart in Figure 6 shows the number of undergraduate degrees awarded for the academic years 2013 through 2018, inclusive.
 During this period, we awarded an average of 230 Bachelor of Science diplomas each year.